google/highwayhash/README.md

 The internal state occupies four 256-bit AVX-2 registers.
 Due to limitations of the instruction set, the registers are partitioned into two 512-bit halves that remain independent until the reduce phase.
-The algorithm outputs 64 bit digests and can easily be extended to 128 or 256 bits.
+The algorithm outputs 64 bit digests or up to 256 bits at no extra cost.

 In addition to high throughput, the algorithm is designed for low finalization cost.
 This enables a 2-3x speedup versus SipTreeHash, especially for smaller inputs.

-For older CPUs, an SSE4.1 version is also provided.
+For older CPUs, we also provide an SSE4.1 version (about 75% the speed) and portable fall-back (about 10% as fast).

 ## Results